paulie-o74/newsbox86/README.md

 ### Set up Emails

-## I used Gmail for the email on the contact page.
+## I used Gmail for the email provider for allauth.
 Others can be used but will need a few changes**

 * Go to settings.py and change the EMAIL_HOST_USER to your chosen email address.
 * If you want to set up a new Gmail account for the site, this is the time to do so.